ag961/can-of-books-frontend/README.md

 # Can of Books App (front-end)

-**Author**: Ayrat Gimranov, Jamison McGrath (Brutal) **Version**: 1.0.1
+**Author**: Ayrat Gimranov, Jamison McGrath (Brutal) **Version**: 1.0.3

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
-In this module, we buitl a web app to track what books have impacted us, and what's recommended to read next.
+In this module, we added Mongo DataBase so that a user can retrieve books stored in it.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->